Ernest Ojukwu

-Ernest Maduabuchi Ojukwu (born September 23, 1960), is a past Deputy Director-General and Head of Campus of the Nigerian Law School, Augustine Nnamani Campus, Agbani Enugu.
+Ernest Maduabuchi Ojukwu (born September 23, 1960), Senior Advocate of Nigeria and Professor of Law is a past Deputy Director-General and Head Augustine Nnamani Campus Enugu, Nigerian Law School.
 Before his appointment, he was Associate Professor and Dean Faculty of Law, Abia State University, Uturu from 1995-2001.
 He is also the President of the Network of University Legal Aid Institutions (NULAI Nigeria), the platform through which he has continued to achieve his dreams of promoting clinical legal education and reform of legal education in Nigeria.

 Background

-Ernest Ojukwu hails from Elu Akanu Item in bende Local Government of Abia State in South East Nigeria.
+Ernest Ojukwu hails from Amaezigba Ahaba Imenyi, Isuikwuato Local Government of Abia State in South East Nigeria.
 He attended the Methodist College Uzuakoli and Government College Umuahia.
 Ojukwu is a graduate of Obafemi Awolowo University Ile-Ife where he received the Bachelor of Laws and Master of Laws Degrees in 1983 and 1987 respectively.
 He also obtained a certificate on Alternative Dispute Resolution from the University of California Sacramento Center for African Peace and Conflict Resolution.